-Ofsted carried out an inspection in January 2014.
+Ofsted carried out an inspection in March 2018.

 Here are their key findings:

-|Behaviour and safety of pupils||Good|
+|Personal development, behaviour and safety of pupils||Good|

 - The headteacher is a strong leader.
 She has established an effective leadership team to continue to drive further improvement.